 Our farm field crew is vital to the success of our berry season in July and August.
 We have a busy pick-your-own orchard and farm stand and we also pick our organic blueberries and raspberries for many wholesale accounts and restaurants.
 The farm field crew harvests berries daily for our farm stand and wholesale orders.
 We need experienced pickers who are fast, efficient, able to work with our customers and the public.

 Assistant Farm Manager

-The Assistant Farm Manager is an experienced farm and field hand to help us manage all outdoor aspects of our farming operation including our intensive grazing, orchard health, fruit harvest, and land stewardship.
+The Assistant Farm Manager is an experienced farm and field hand to help us manage all outdoor aspects of our high-season farming operation including our intensive grazing, orchard health, fruit harvest, and intersecting with the public.
 The farm grows each year and our Assistant Farm Manager helps us to advance our plans while working hard and learning together.

 The Business Manager is the farm’s point person for all staff as well as our clients and guests.
 Working very closely with Helen and Peter, our business manager also oversees the Better Selves Fellowship, and provides logistical support to Knoll Farm’s programs that are run through the charitable foundation, New Learning Journey.

 By joining our community, you become part of the story of this land.